rntz/datafun/README.md

 3. `rntzfont.sty`, which chooses between some nice font combinations.

-4. `rntzgeometry.sty`, which has geometry presets for various paper sizes.
+4. `rntzgeometry.sty`, which sets margins etc. appropriately for common paper sizes.

 5. `narrow.sty`, which sets up a one-column layout with extra width for `figure*` and `fullwidth` environments. `rntzgeometry.sty` uses `narrow.sty`